swaroopjcse/lab02/README.md

 Let's look at each one of these.

-1. `Data/` contains the configurations for running your program on the underlying docker instance. **Do not make any changes to the contents of this folder.
+1. `Data/` contains the configurations for running your program on the underlying docker instance. **Do not make any changes** to the contents of this folder.
+2. `Makefile` is a program that